It took Jim Penniston almost forty years to produce a book about what really happened at Rendlesham Forest.

 It was one of the major reasons why he turned down so many offers to write a book from potential authors because he felt they had their own views and agendas about what really happened.

-And with so many theories about what happened and why that being spewed out there, Penniston just needed to set the record straight.
+And with so many theories about what happened and why being spewed out there, Penniston just needed to set the record straight.

 “One thing is I didn’t have time to do it.
 The other thing is, it just kept getting worse as time went on with all the disinformation that was coming out”.